Egida/ddos_02/README.md

   <h2>Windows</h2><br>
 </div>

 Download Python 3.10 [here](https://www.python.org/downloads/), open the installer and click on `add python to PATH`.
-Next, download `ddos` <a href="https://github.com/P0CK3T2/ddos/archive/refs/heads/main.zip" target="blank">here</a> and open CMD or PowerShell in its directory.
+Next, download `ddos_2` <a href="https://github.com/P0CK3T2/ddos_2/archive/refs/heads/main.zip" target="blank">here</a> and open CMD or PowerShell in its directory.
 Now you need to create a Virtual Enviroment for the application; if you have `make` utility on your system just execute:

   ```
   make setup